seancfoley/IPAddress/ipaddress.md

 1.2.3.4
 ```
 When parsing a range of single-segment values, it might not be possible to represent the range as a series of segments of range values, which is what is needed to be represented by an `IPv6Address` of 8 segment ranges, or an `IPv4Address` of 4 segment ranges.

-However, the string can still be parsed, and the parsed result can be obtained using `toDivisionGrouping`, `getDivisionGrouping`, `getSequentialRange`, or `toSequentialRange`.
-The former two methods provide an exact representation of the string divisions, and the latter provides an `IPAddressSeqRange` instance with the range of addresses from the lower to the upper value of the range expressed by the string, from which a series of `IPAddress` instances can be obtained using `spanWithPrefixBlocks` or `spanWithSequentialBlocks`.
+However, the string can still be parsed.
+In Java, the parsed result can be obtained using `toDivisionGrouping`, `getDivisionGrouping`, providing an exact representation of the string divisions.
+In both Java and Go, you can call the method `getSequentialRange` or `toSequentialRange` providing an `IPAddressSeqRange` instance with the range of addresses from the lower to the upper value of the range expressed by the string.
+From the range, a series of `IPAddress` instances can be obtained using `spanWithPrefixBlocks` or `spanWithSequentialBlocks`.

 &#8203;